paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-076-health-professionals-educational-assistance-program.md

 <a id="section-7619"></a>
 ## § 7619.
 Expiration of program

-The Secretary may not furnish scholarships to new participants in the Scholarship Program after December 31, 2019.
+The Secretary may not furnish scholarships to new participants in the Scholarship Program after December 31, 2033.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–182 substituted “December 31, 2033” for “December 31, 2019”.

 2014—Pub.
 L. 113–146 substituted “December 31, 2019” for “December 31, 2014”.

 2010—Pub.
 L. 111–163, § 603(c)(1), renumbered [section 7618 of this title](./chapter-076-health-professionals-educational-assistance-program.md#section-7618) as this section.